unnaturalshah/quadcopter_project/README.md

 ## FAQ

 **What if Quadcopter_Project.ipny is not loading?**
-> Try downloading the file and running Jupyter Notebook.
+> Try downloading the file and running on Jupyter Notebook.